Hermann Fegelein: War against the Soviet Union

-On 19 July 1941, Himmler assigned Fegelein's regiments to the general command of HSSPF Erich von dem Bach-Zelewski for the "systematic combing" of the Pripyat swamps, an operation designed to round up and exterminate Jews, partisans and civilians in that area of Byelorussian SSR.
+On 19 July 1941, Himmler assigned Fegelein's regiments to the general command of HSSPF Erich von dem Bach-Zelewski for the "systematic combing" of the Pripyat swamps.
+The result was the Pripyat Marshes massacres, an operation designed to round up and exterminate Jews, partisans and civilians in that area of Byelorussian SSR.
 Himmler's orders for the operation were passed to Fegelein via SS-Brigadefuhrer Kurt Knoblauch, who met with him and Bach-Zelewski on 28 July in their new quarters at Liakhovichi in Byelorussia.
 General instructions were given to "cleanse" the area of partisans and Jewish collaborators.
 Jewish women and children were to be driven away.
 Fegelein interpreted these orders as follows: Enemy soldiers in uniform were to be taken prisoner, and those found out of uniform were to be shot.
 Jewish males, with the exception of a few skilled workers such as doctors and leather workers, would be shot.
 Fegelein split the territory to be covered into two sections divided by the Pripyat River, with the 1st Regiment taking the northern half and the 2nd Regiment the south.
 The regiments worked their way from east to west through their assigned territory, and filed daily reports on the number of people killed and taken prisoner.
 In a meeting with Bach-Zelewski on 31 July, Himmler announced the amalgamation of the two regiments into the SS Cavalry Brigade.
 Additional units such as a bicycle reconnaissance detachment were formed and added to the brigade's complement.
 On 5 August Himmler assigned leadership of the brigade to Fegelein.

 Himmler notified Fegelein by telegram on 1 August that the numbers killed were far too low.
 A few days later, Himmler issued regimental order no. 42, which called for all male Jews over the age of 14 to be killed.
 The women and children were to be driven into the swamps and drowned.
 Thus Fegelein's units were among the first in the Holocaust to wipe out entire Jewish communities.
 As the water in the swamps was too shallow and some areas had no swamps, it proved impractical to drown the women and children, so they were shot.
 Fegelein's final report on the operation, dated 18 September 1941, states that they killed 14,178 Jews, 1,001 partisans, 699 Red Army soldiers, with 830 prisoners taken and losses of 17 dead, 36 wounded, and 3 missing.
 The historian Henning Pieper estimates the actual number of Jews killed was closer to 23,700.